longvv/unscramble_game/docs-site/docs/deployment-guide.md

 id: deployment-guide
 title: Deployment Guide
 sidebar_label: Deployment Guide
-description: Step-by-step guide for deploying the Word Scramble Game to your domain
+description: Step-by-step guide for deploying the English 4 Kids app to your domain
 keywords: [deployment, hosting, domain, web server, HTTPS, DNS]
 ---

 # Deployment Guide

-This guide provides detailed instructions for deploying the Word Scramble Game to your custom domain.
+This guide provides detailed instructions for deploying the English 4 Kids app to your custom domain.
 It covers the entire process from preparing your codebase to configuring your domain and web server.

 ## 1. Preparing Your Codebase for Production